crispinalan/talkcalendar/README.md

 ```
 Speak		Spacebar
 Today		Home Key
-About		<Ctrl>A
-Version		<Ctrl>V
-Quit		<Ctrl>Q
 ```

 ## Startup Applications

 Add Talk Calendar to your start-up programs to read out events when the computer is switched on.

-With the Gnome desktop use the Gnome "Tweak Tool" to add Talk Calendar to your startup applications.
+With the GNOME desktop use the GNOME "Tweak Tool" to add Talk Calendar to your startup applications.

 ## Build From Source